jacnel/co-res/README.md

 2. Discover ability of "Bracketed" VM diskimage to detect QoS attack through membus locking
 3. Provide potential strategies to mitigate exploit

+A complete write up is included in this repository.
+To get the full account of this project, please review that document.

 # Initial Setup

 To begin, we setup two Ubuntu VM's, running on VirtualBox, on a single machine in Lehigh University's Sandbox Lab.